 After you chill it overnight or for 8 hours: (Make sure you cover it.)

-- Take the batter out of fridge about half hour before you make them.
+- Take the batter out of the fridge about half an hour before you make them.

-- Be sure you iron is well oiled and hot, and pour 1/3 to 1/2 cup batter and cook 3-4 minutes. until golden brown.
+- Be sure your iron is well oiled and hot, and pour 1/3 to 1/2 cup batter and cook 3-4 minutes until golden brown.

-- If you want to make the pecan waffles just sprinkle pecan halves over batter right after pouring.
+- If you want to make pecan waffles, just sprinkle pecan halves over the batter after pouring.